-We want our children to be great readers but beware of these hidden ways you may be ruining your child’s love of reading.
-Reading to children when they are young has consistently been linked as one of the biggest predictors of academic success so it is worth our while to do it right!
+We want our children to be great readers, but beware of these hidden ways you may be ruining your child’s love of reading.
+Reading to children when they are young has consistently been linked as one of the biggest predictors of academic success, so it is worth our while to do it right! (this post has affiliate links)

 Check out this small excerpt from The Child Trends Data Bank, which cites numerous studies showing just how much of an impact reading can have on a child’s neurological development: